 This apple cookies recipe is great for those of you who are trying to cut processed sugars out of your diet.
 Fruits are an absolutely fantastic way to get some natural sweetness into your desserts.

 You are likely to be overwhelmed by the natural sweetness and slightly sour flavor of the apples when you bite into the cookies.
 If you are looking for a neutrally-sweet snack, this one is for you.
 In this apple cookies recipe, we are going to guide you through the process of making this delicious snack.
 If you want to add more texture or dimensions in the flavor of your cookies, simply add more fruits.
 For instance, dates and raisins can give these cookies an additional chewiness to each bite.
 Besides raisins and dates, dried oranges also go well with these apple cookies.
+You can also check out our list of sugar-free dessert recipes for healthy desserts you can try.

 Don’t worry if you don’t have basic experience in baking.
 Just follow these easy steps and you’re good to go.
 Sprinkle some more cinnamon on top of your cookie for a fragrant aroma.
 Lastly, serve this with a warm beverage to have that chill, late afternoon vibe.
 We recommend some Assam black tea — that goes perfect with these apple cookies.
 If you want more fruit-flavored cookies, try our Orange Pecan Butter Cookies.